Willem van Genk: Early years

 Willem van Genk was born in 1927 in Voorburg, Netherlands.
 When he was five, his mother died, leaving the young boy dependent on his abusive father and, especially, his nine sisters.
 In school Willem was a poor student, except in art; playing to his strength, he preferred to doodle throughout the day instead of paying attention in class.
 He was especially weak in mathematics, which outraged his father, who forced Willem to add and subtract the number of blows as he beat him.

 Willem was expelled from primary school, and then failed at vocational school.
 He also began a sign-painting course, but did not finish it.
 These early failures and abuses fostered an inferiority complex, from which art was the only outlet.
 In art van Genk was exceptionally skilled, and he would use his skill to assume the perspective of a godlike overseer of the modern metropolis.

 During the Second World War, the Netherlands were occupied by Nazi Germany.
 Van Genk's father was a member of the Dutch resistance, and hid Jews in the family home.
 Maddeningly, their fate is not recorded in the literature on the artist.
 In 1944 when Willem was seventeen years old, the Gestapo visited the family apartment in the Magnoliastraat in search of the father, who was not there.
 In his stead Willem was interrogated by the Gestapo, who beat the adolescent, subjecting him, in the words of his eldest sister, to "a few heavy clouts."
 This trauma was the origin of van Genk's later obsession with long raincoats, as the Gestapo men on this occasion wore "high-buttoned leather jackets."
 This was a formative event in van Genk's life.
 As though appropriating their cloaks of power, van Genk would eventually collect hundreds of long raincoats, which he treated as a sort of fetish, a prophylactic protecting the paranoid artist against what he thought of as the ubiquitous threat of his enemies.

+When van Genk's father married for a third time after the war, he threw his troubled son out of the house.
+Eventually, after years in a lodging house, van Genk moved in with his sister Willy in The Hague in 1964, and stayed put after her death in 1973, living alone for all but the end of the rest of his life in this modest dwelling in the Harmelenstraat.